 A properly structured vegan diet contains all the essential nutrients and vitamins your body needs to be healthy and happy despite the common misconception that a vegan diet lacks protein due to the lack of meat and dairy.
 In fact, even the British Dietetic Association and the American Academy of Nutrition and Dietetics have recognised that a proper vegan diet has links to lower blood pressure and cholesterol, lower rates of heart disease and type 2 diabetes and even reducing the risk of various types of cancer.
 Food for thought indeed!

 For The TASTE!

 Many people dread the thought of giving up meat and dairy and cannot fathom never being able to devour their favourite burger again.
 You’d be pleasantly surprised just how varied and incredibly delicious vegan food can be.
 There are tens-of-thousands of vegan recipes you can follow online to faithfully recreate your favourite dishes at home without supporting battery farming or other exploitative practices in the meat production industry.
-We’d recommend @littlemissmeatfree who was written a series of fantastic vegan recipe books you can check out.
-Why not also visit us this January and sample our brand-new vegan menu prepared by our talented kitchen team for this month only?
+We’d recommend @littlemissmeatfree on Instagram who was written a series of fantastic vegan recipe books you can check out.

 For The Planet